 We are looking for you if …

-- you live in Germany with a granted refugee status or are currently in such a process
+- you live in Germany with a granted refugee status

 - you have very good English language skills (at least B2).
 A good command of the German language would be an asset.

 If these requirements are fulfilled, we would like to get to know you in depth during an interview day.
 You will have two interview sessions, 60 minutes each.
 We will focus on your skills and past experience and give you the opportunity to understand how Deutsche Bank could further your career.